CalTransProject/3D-Vehicle-Detection-PointPillars/README.md

 4. **Verify Folder Structure**
    - Ensure each of the subfolders you downloaded (Labels, 2D Camera Images, 3D Camera Binary Data) is placed within `data`.
    - Confirm that all files are present and uncorrupted.

-Once you have the data in place, you’re ready to proceed with the preprocessing and background map creation steps.

 ## Directory Structure and File Descriptions